What is an Interview:

 Behavioural based interviews are based on the behaviour and the past experiences of the interviewer.
 It is also based on the past performance of the candidate.
 For such purposes, STAR based behavioural interviews are done.

 The STAR based behavioural interview questions consist of situations, task, action and result.
 These serve as a framework for describing different situations or tasks and defining the actions that you took and what the result obtained was.

 When stating such facts try to remember that the main purpose of such interviews is that they are trying to find an able leader who is optimistic, creative and a team player.

 2. Case interviews:

-Case questions are one of the most commonly used forms of interview methods.
+Case interviews are one of the most commonly used forms of interview methods.
 In this type of interview, the interviewer presents a scenario to the candidate and expects the candidate to solve the questions with a proper solution and an alternative method or further suggestions to the question.

 The candidate is tasked with working along with the details.
 Case questions may vary depending upon the job position.
 In some cases, the interviewer tries to find a candidate that is suitable for implementing long term strategies and processes while in other cases, they tend to find candidates who are calm and composed in case of any emergency situations.

 They are expected to answer such case scenarios immediately.
 Since these kinds of questions take proper thinking and planning, these type of interviews are usually half an hour long.